richardbergquist/realme-azure-b2c-integration/Assertion-MTS.md

 - Save your changes.

-4. Upload the policies:
+5. Upload the Policies:

 - On the Custom Policies page of Identity Experience Framework, select **Upload Policy**.
 - In this order, upload `TrustFrameworkBase.xml`, `TrustFrameworkExtensions.xml`, `SignUpSignInRealMeAssertion.xml`.

-## Upload the B2C metadata file to RealMe
+## Upload the B2C Metadata File to RealMe

 1. Download the B2C metadata file (replace `yourtenant` with the name of your B2C tenant):
   `https://yourtenant.b2clogin.com/yourtenant.onmicrosoft.com/B2C_1A_SignUpSignInRealMeAssertion/samlp/metadata?idptp=RealMeAssertion-SAML2`